Dog (2022 film): Plot

 Jackson Briggs, a former U.S. Army Ranger suffering from PTSD, tries to apply for a rotation position in Pakistan, but is deemed unfit for service due to a brain injury.
-He is notified that his friend and former partner, Riley Rodriguez, was killed in a car accident the night before.
-The morning after attending a memorial service at a local bar, Briggs is called in to Fort Lewis on a special assignment to escort Riley’s military dog, Lulu, a Belgian Malinois with a history of aggressive behavior, to attend his funeral in Nogales, Arizona, after which he is to bring her to White Sands, where she will be euthanized.
-Initially hesitant, Briggs agrees when his former company commander, Captain Jones, promises to recommend him for the position.
+He is notified that his friend and former partner, Riley Rodriguez, was killed in a car crash the night before.
+The morning after attending a memorial service at a local bar, Briggs is called in to Fort Lewis on a special assignment to escort Riley's military dog, Lulu, a female Belgian Malinois with a history of aggressive behavior, to attend his funeral in Nogales, Arizona, after which he is to bring her to White Sands, where she will be euthanized.
+Initially hesitant, Briggs agrees when his former company commander, Captain Jones, promises to recommend him for the rotation position.

-On the road, when Briggs stops at a shooting range, Lulu breaks out of her cage and destroys the inside of his 1984 Ford Bronco.
-Frustrated, Briggs hides sedatives in a hot dog, causing Lulu to fall asleep after she eats it.
-In Portland, Oregon, Briggs tries to hit on women in a bar, but most are repelled by his brash personality.
-Outside, he meets two friends, Bella and Zoe, who invite him to their house for a threesome.
-While Briggs is inside, Lulu panics, alerting a neighbor.
-Believing her to be the victim of abuse, the neighbor frees her from the car, but is promptly attacked.
-Briggs runs outsides and pulls them apart, but Bella and Zoe are disturbed by the display and lock Briggs outside.
+On the road, when Briggs stops at a shooting range, Lulu is disturbed by the sound of gunfire due to her military experiences.
+She breaks out of her cage, and destroys the passenger seat of his 1984 Ford Bronco.
+Frustrated, Briggs gives her Benadryl hidden in a hot dog, causing Lulu to fall asleep.
+In Portland, Oregon, Briggs tries to hit on various women at a bar, but most are repelled by his brash personality.
+Outside, Lulu draws the attention of two friends, Bella and Zoe, who invite Briggs back to their house.
+While he is inside, Lulu's barking alerts a neighbor.
+Believing her to be the victim of abuse, the neighbor smashes the rear windshield, but she promptly attacks him.
+Briggs runs outside and pulls them apart, but Bella and Zoe are disturbed by the display and lock Briggs outside.

-The next morning, while on the Pacific Coast Highway, Lulu climbs out of the back of the car, forcing Briggs to pull over and chase her through a nearby forest.
-They stumble across a marijuana farm in the woods, where Briggs is tranquilized by the farm's owner, Gus.
-He wakes up tied to a chair in the shed, but he is able to escape.
-He reunites with Lulu, who has injured her paw, and is being treated by Gus's wife, Tamara.
+The next morning, while on the Pacific Coast Highway, Lulu climbs out the broken rear windshield, forcing Briggs to pull over and chase her through a nearby forest.
+They stumble across a marijuana farm, where Briggs is tranquilized by the farm's owner, Gus.
+He wakes up tied to a chair, but is able to escape.
+Lulu is being treated by Gus's wife, Tamara, as she has injured her paw.
 Briggs and Gus reconcile by looking through Lulu's "I Love Me" book, which contains photos from her service during the War in Afghanistan.
-After Lulu is treated, Tamara gives Briggs a psychic reading before Briggs and Lulu continue on the road.